Diego López II de Haro: Mythified character

 Diego López II's memory quickly underwent attacks.
-As soon as 1216, during the regency of the Lara brothers, when Lope Díaz II was trying to play a political role, the royal chancellery issued a charter judging him a bad lord.
+As soon as 1216, during the regency of the Lara brothers, when Lope Díaz II de Haro was trying to play a political role, the royal chancellery issued a charter judging him a bad lord.
 Diego López's image constructed around 1240–1241 by the chronicler Rodrigo Jiménez de Rada, Toledo's archbishop, who had known him personally, was already very ambiguous.
 He criticized his exile strategy that led him to face his king on the battlefield.
 The tombs of Diego López and of his wife Toda Pérez, in the cloister of knights of the abbey of Santa María de Nájera, were both realized during the second half of the 13th century.
 They bear testimony of the specific interest of the Haros for this founder ancestor.

-During 1270–1280, when Lope Díaz III was brought against King Alfonso X of Castile-León, in nobiliary rebellions ever more open, intellectuals from the court denigrated the reputation of Diego López "said the Good", to whom the responsibility of the defeat of Alarcos was for the first time attributed.
+During 1270–1280, when Lope Díaz III de Haro was brought against King Alfonso X of Castile-León, in nobiliary rebellions ever more open, intellectuals from the court denigrated the reputation of Diego López "said the Good", to whom the responsibility of the defeat of Alarcos was for the first time attributed.
 Writers supporting the Haros invented in this period an equivalent myth to justify Diego López II's attitude and to charge the monarchy.
 The story of the Jewish girl from Toledo, which explains the rout at Alarcos with the sins of Alfonso VIII, appeared towards the end of the 13th century.

 During 1340, the books of the Portuguese count Pedro de Barcelos, the Crónica Geral de 1344 and the Livros de linhagens definitely turned the biography of Diego López II into a myth.
 This author relates episodes allegedly historical, but similar to well known literary themes from Brittany (Arthurian romances) and French epic.
 He converted him into an ambiguous character, in a pseudo-historical attempt to synthesize his dark image and his golden legend.

 In the middle of the 15th century, Lope García de Salázar, in his Crónica de Vizcaya, finally imagined the nickname "the Bad" to explain the contradictions in his biography.
 His memory suffered later other deformations, according to the interests of the 16th-century genealogists working for the nobility, and, from the 17th century on, of Basque historians.
 This time, it was the myth of the "independent seigneury" of Biscaya that was at stake between Basque fuerists and later nationalists, and their contradictors, until the first half of the 20th century.